artonoximee/scrap-parliament/README.md

 #### e. downloading the program

 To download the program, click on the green button at the top right button of this page that says 'Clone or download'.
-Click 'Download Zip'
+Click 'Download Zip'.

 Unzip the file you just downloaded.

 #### f. accessing the folder from the temrinal

 The terminal is an interface with which we can navigate in the computer's folders.

 To access the Downloads folder, type the following in your terminal ('cd' means 'change directory'):
 ```
 cd Downloads/scrap_parliament-master
 ```
 If your computer is in a different language, try changing 'Downloads' with the name of your Downloads folder (i. e.
 'Telechargements' for french users).

 Your terminal should now show the name of the folder you're in at the beginning of the line.

 #### g. bundle install

 We're going to install the gems we need in order to launch the program.

 We're using the Bundler, installed at the d. step of this tutorial.

 To do this, type this in your terminal :
 ```
 bundle install